Mt. Soledad, San Diego

 I have cycled dozens of times in San Diego -- for the four years my daughter played soccer for UCSD, I would travel down for every home game.
-For the first year, I always brought my bike with me, and for the last when she lived off campus, I kept a bike at her apartment.
+For the first year, I always brought my bike with me, and for the last three years that she lived off campus, I kept a bike at her apartment.

 Our favorite climbs in San Diego County are:

 MORE ADVENTURE THAN BIKE CLIMB

 Placing Nate Harrison Grade above Palomar Mountain as our favorite San Diego County bike climb was not an easy decision.
 Palomar is by far the most popular bike climb in the county (Palomar has been ridden by 7,012 Strava members vs. Nate Harrison’s 771).
 However, Nate Harrison Grade is such a unique and epic climb that we like to think of it as more adventure than bicycle climb.
 The majority of the climb is on dirt and gravel but it is manageable on a road bike (recommend at least 28mm tires; descending on road bike not recommended -- take the loop route suggested on our Climb Page).

 There are about 19 switchbacks for seven miles at 9.4% from miles 1-8.